-Our study of the Southwestern Willow Flycatcher (Empidonax traillii extimus, SWFL) is soon to enter its 21st year.
+Our study of the Southwestern Willow Flycatcher (Empidonax traillii extimus, SWFL) has ended after its 22nd year.
 The study has been funded solely by the principal investigator and the study data collected by a dedicated crew of highly qualified and motivated volunteers.

-Our 2016 focus will be directed towards our two most important areas of study:
+Our 2022 focus will be directed towards publishing on our two most important areas of study:

 - Differences in microhabitat selection between male and female SWFL, and